AP Physics 2 Assignment – Electrostatics

 29. Spacecraft sometimes use ion propulsion to maneuver.
 Suppose xenon ions (131.3 u, +1 e) are accelerated at 4.0 × 1011 m/s2 to a speed of 29000 m/s between two parallel oppositely charged grids and then ejected into space.
 Assume a uniform electric field between the grids. (a) Determine the electric field strength between the grids. (b) Determine the potential difference between the grids. (c) Determine the separation distance of the grids.

 30. Two parallel metal plates are connected to a voltage source so that their potential difference is maintained at 350 V. The two plates are separated by 1.00 cm.
-An electron is released from rest at the negative plate and accelerates toward the positive plate. (a) Determine the electric field strength between the two plates. (b) Determine the amount of kinetic energy gained by the electron. (c) Determine the speed of the electron just as it reaches the positive plate.
+An electron is released from rest at the negative plate and accelerates toward the positive plate. (a) Determine the electric field strength between the two plates. (b) Determine the amount of kinetic energy gained by the electron. (c) Determine the speed of the electron hitting the positive plate.

 31. A beam of electrons with speed 8.0 × 107 m/s enters the space between two oppositely charged parallel square plates moving perpendicular to the electric field and parallel to one side of the squares.
 The plates are 3.00 cm on each side and separated by 0.500 cm.
 The potential difference of the plates is maintained at 1300 volts. (a) By what amount is the direction of the beam changed by the passage through the plates? (b) What is the minimum speed of electrons that the beam can pass through without hitting one of the plates?